raphaelduarte/InvestigationJob/README.md

 # InvestigationJob
-This a "UBER" for private investigations.
+This is a kind of "UBER" app for private investigations.